-- 1. Vertical element shall be an offset line of material unique to the building facade materials and set from the ground or second (2nd) floor and extends to the highest point of the building. - 2.
-The building cap incorporates the roof parapet or roofline and is where the building side meet the top covering.
-Building caps should facilitate roof forms that are integral to the building's design on all sides of the structure. - 3.
-Rain drainage catchment shall be conducted with a combination of gutters and downspouts in metal materials. - 4.
-Secondary building faces on flat-roofed buildings should have a parapet height that is consistent with the primary face.
-The vertical façade of a building face should not be extended above the actual parapet or roofline to give the appearance of a false front. - 5.
-For buildings or portions of buildings which are three (3) to four (4) stories in height, provide articulation for the top story of the building.
+1. A vertical elements shall be a plain or line of material and/or color off-set from the primary building facade that extends to the highest point of the building.

+2. The building cap incorporates the roof parapet or roofline and is where the building side meet the top covering.
+Building caps should facilitate roof forms that are integral to the building's design on all sides of the structure.

+3. Rain drainage catchment shall be conducted with a combination of gutters and downspouts in metal or painted metal materials.

+4. Secondary building faces on flat-roofed buildings should have a parapet height that is consistent with the primary face.
+The vertical façade of a building face should not be extended above the actual parapet or roofline to give the appearance of a false front.

+5. For buildings or portions of buildings which are three (3) to four (4) stories in height, provide articulation for the top story of the building.
 This may be accomplished by a color change, material change, a cornice/belt course at the bottom of the uppermost story.

+Vertical Architectural Elements

-Figure 3.8 California Contemporary Architectural Style Elements
+Figure 3.8 California Contemporary Architectural Style Elements This page left intentionally blank.